Shyran-Systems/shyran-pp-ua/README.md

 ### Welcome to my Professional Page

-You can use the [editor on GitHub](https://github.com/Shyran-Systems/shyran.pp.ua/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+I use GitHub to Code, Host & Deliver content to my clients (B2C).
+This Page is also served through [GitHub Pages](https://shyran-systems.github.io/www.shyran.pp.ua/) to maintain contact with Subcontractors, current and potential Clients.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever there is a commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the page, from the content in Markdown file, so information keeps up to date.

-### Markdown
+### What is Markdown ?

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for